Skip to content

 Allow Remote Access LAN

-For example, as shown in the topology below, if this function is enabled, you can SSH log in to Ubuntu via its IP address (192.168.8.110) from leo-phone.
-This is because Ubuntu is the lower-layer device of the GL-MT2500, and the latter is connected to the same Tailscale network as leo-phone.
+For example, as shown in the topology below, when enabled, you can SSH log in to Ubuntu via its IP address (192.168.8.110) from leo-phone.
+This is because Ubuntu is the downstream device of the GL-MT2500, and the latter is connected to the same Tailscale network as leo-phone.

 1. Log in to your router's web Admin Panel, and navigate to APPLICATIONS -> Tailscale.